 In Singapore’s pavilion Song-Ming Ang screens an uproarious and quite touching video of children performing a recorder piece of their own creation, and in the main show, Tarek Atoui has produced a constellation of handmade instruments that enchant as they buzz and whir and murmur.
 Atoui’s work is provisional and a little precarious, a bit like Nairy Baghramian’s ingenious, awkwardly shaped, vaguely corporeal forms in the Central Pavilion.

-And then there is the inimitable Martin Puryear, who has staged a restrained, stunning exhibition in the U.S. Pavilion titled “Liberty/Libertà” that features eight immaculate wood sculptures.
+And then there is the inimitable Martin Puryear, who has staged a restrained, stunning exhibition in the U.S. Pavilion titled “Liberty/Libertà” that features eight immaculate sculptures, most made of wood.
 A tall lattice façade stands in front of the building, which was inspired by Thomas Jefferson’s Monticello.
-It’s made with lines that slope up to a circular form, from which a frightening swirl of dark wood emerges.
+It’s made with lines that slope up to a circular form, from which a dark, frightening spiral emerges.
 Inside the building is a large red Phyrigan cap—a symbol of emancipation.
 In the small central room, A Column for Sally Hemings (2019) is named for the slave of Jefferson who was the mother to five of his children.
 The memorial of sorts is a spare, disquieting sculpture of two pieces joined together: a dark cast-iron shackle atop a poplar Doric column painted white.

 With 90 national pavilions, a sprawling main show, dozens of other exhibitions, and so many other events and performances in Venice, it is ultimately impossible to make any grand single pronouncement or identify an overarching message for it all, but if there is one feeling that pervades the Biennale this year, it is a sense of loss, of things disappearing.